-We’re here to help you make important decisions about protecting your loved ones
+We’re here to help you make important decisions about insurance planning to protect your loved ones.

-When you're buying a life insurance policy, it's important to choose the right amount of coverage.
-You don't want to have too much − and pay for protection you don't need.
-Neither do you want to have too little − and leave your loved ones under protected.
+When buying a life insurance policy, it's important to choose the right amount of coverage.
+You don't want too much, paying for protection you don't need.
+Nor do you want to have too little, leaving your loved ones under-protected.

-There are two commonly accepted methods for calculating the amount of life insurance coverage you should carry.
+There are two common methods for calculating the amount of life insurance coverage you should carry.

-The lump sum need method calculates the amount needed to pay:
+1. The “lump sum need” method calculates the amount needed to pay:

-The income replacement method calculates the amount needed to replace a percentage of your income for a specific number of years, usually until your youngest child is out of college or until your mortgage is paid off.
+2. The “income replacement” method calculates the amount needed to replace a percentage of your income for a specific number of years, usually until your youngest child is out of college or until your mortgage is paid off.

 Calculate future spending

-The potential to have your policy's cash value grow over the years to cover future expenses is one of the advantages of permanent life insurance.
+Having your policy's cash value potentially grow over the years to cover future expenses is one big advantage of permanent life insurance.